Call and get expert advice from Dominic Graham, specialist medical negligence solicitor. Find out if you can claim compensation.

 CALL 0800 083 5500

-When considering making a claim for Erb’s Palsy compensation – or Obstetric Brachial Plexus Palsy – it is important you seek advice from a specialist medical negligence solicitor with experience of these complex claims.
+When considering making a claim for Erb’s Palsy – or Obstetric Brachial Plexus Palsy – compensation, it is important that you seek advice from a specialist medical negligence solicitor with experience of these complex claims.

-Not all instances of Erb’s palsy will be due to medical negligence and warrant medical negligence compensation.
-This will only be so where the medical care provided by those professionals advising on and assisting in the delivery of your child have acted negligently in delivering care to you and your child.
+Not all instances of Erb’s Palsy will be due to medical negligence and warrant Erb’s Palsy compensation.
+Compensation is only viable when the medical professionals advising and assisting in the delivery of your child have acted negligently when delivering care to you and your child.

-Only a specialist medical negligence solicitor, such as those at Blackwater Law, with experience in representing parents in claiming Erb’s palsy compensation, will be able to advise you on whether you may be able to make a no win, no fee medical negligence claim.
+Only a specialist medical negligence solicitor with experience in representing parents in claiming Erb’s Palsy compensation – such as those at Blackwater Law – will be able to advise you on whether or not you can make a no win, no fee Erb’s Palsy claim.

-Blackwater Law are recognised as having a leading team of clinical negligence lawyers.
-The team at Blackwater Law are experienced in representing clients in a wide range of cases relating to birth injuries sustained by mothers and babies.
-Such is the team’s reputation in the field of medical negligence law, that they advise and represent clients across the country.
+Blackwater Law are recognised as having a leading team of Erb’s Palsy lawyers.
+The team at Blackwater Law are experienced in representing clients in a wide range of cases relating to birth injuries sustained by both mothers and babies.
+Such is the team’s reputation in the field of medical negligence law, they advise and represent a large number of clients across the country.

-Blackwater Law medical negligence solicitors provide legal advice and representation on a no win, no fee basis in relation to all Erb’s palsy cases
+Blackwater Law medical negligence solicitors provide legal advice and representation on a no win, no fee basis in relation to all Erb’s Palsy claims

-In the most serious cases of Erb’s palsy, where there will be only a partial recovery or none at all, your child may require on-gong professional care throughout their life.
+In the most serious cases of Erb’s Palsy – where there will be only a partial recovery or none at all – your child may require ongoing professional care throughout their life.
 It may also be that their earning potential is limited due to their disability.
-These can be factored into your claim for Erb’s palsy compensation to provide financial security and peace of mind that your child will always receive the professional care they need.
+These circumstances can be factored into your claim for Erb’s Palsy compensation in order to provide financial security and the peace of mind that your child will always receive the professional care that they need.

-Understandably, when many parents first contact us to find out whether they may be entitled to compensation they are worried about legal costs that may be involved in making a claim.
+Understandably, when many parents first contact us to find out whether they may be entitled to compensation, they are worried about the legal costs that may be involved in making an Erb’s Palsy claim.
 We are pleased to tell them that Blackwater Law medical negligence solicitors provide services on a no win, no fee basis.